Chapter 16 BWV 8 Liebster Gott, wenn werd ich sterben?

 Sometimes the use of this technique almost tempts us to suggest that Bach invented an early version of 'blues' where this note is predominant.
 However, he usually harmonises it with a diminished rather than the dominant-seventh chord.
 He employs it for a moment of colour, nostalgia or a fleeting echo of sadness; just another of his inexhaustible supply of melodic and harmonic techniques.
 A particularly extrovert example of the ‘Bach Blues’ is to be found in the obbligato line of the alto aria from C 30 bar 14 (vol 3, chapter 52).

-Between the opening and closing movements one finds a precise structural balance, two arias each followed by a recitative.
+Between the opening and closing movements of this cantata one finds a precise structural balance, two arias each followed by a recitative.
 The four solo voices are given one movement each.

 There could hardly be a greater contrast than that between the two arias, the first minor, slow and heart- rending, the second major, fast and ebullient.
 This is both an indication of Bach's use of the cantata to make an emotional and spiritual journey and an illustration of his own unfailing optimism emerging out of the very human trepidation normally associated with death.